 How well do you know the neighbors on your block?
 There are lots of reasons to organize, including being able to better collaborate on solving problems and sharing opportunities or resources; increasing public safety by practicing crime prevention tactics as a cohesive group; improving the beautification and environmental friendliness of the neighborhood with gardening or planting projects; caring for one another in times of emergency; and overall enjoying the place you live with the people around you.

-A block club is a group of neighbors, living within one or more city blocks, who are committed to knowing one another in order to socialize, address common concerns, promote communication, and improve block safety.
+A block club is a group of neighbors, living within one or more city blocks, who are committed to know one another in order to socials, address common concerns, promote communication, and improve block safety.

-When you already know your neighbors, it is much easier to collaborate on solving problems and sharing opportunities and resources.
-Your enjoyment of your neighborhood is likely to grow as you get to know and trust your neighbors.
-Hamline Midway Coalition supports block club organizers with trainings and resources that can bring value to your neighborhood.
-Block clubs serve as the “building blocks” for involvement of residents in a range of community-wide activities.
-Many block clubs socialize regularly, and then meet to discuss and solve issues as they arise.
+When you know your neighbors, it is much easier to collaborate on solving problems and sharing opportunities.
+Block clubs serve as the "building blocks" for involvement of residents in a range of community-wide activities.

 - These are just some of the things block clubs already accomplish in our neighborhoods.